cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 # Using CIMTool in CI/CD Pipelines with cimtool-cli

-**CIMTool** has a companion standalone command-line tool — `cimtool-cli.jar` — that exposes **CIMTool**'s full artifact generation capabilities outside of the Eclipse desktop application.
+**CIMTool** has a companion standalone command-line tool, `cimtool-cli.jar`, that exposes **CIMTool**'s full artifact generation capabilities outside of the Eclipse desktop application.
 Beginning with the **CIMTool** 2.3.0 release, it is distributed as a separate optional download alongside each **CIMTool** release and runs headless on any platform where Java 11 or later is available, with no Eclipse installation, OSGi runtime, or workspace required.

-This opens up a *SchemaOps* workflow: the practice of treating your CIM schema and profile set as versioned source artifacts that can be checked into a repository and processed automatically as part of a CI/CD pipeline — in the same way DevOps treats application source code.
+This opens up a *SchemaOps* workflow: the practice of treating your CIM schema and profile set as versioned source artifacts that can be checked into a repository and processed automatically as part of a CI/CD pipeline, in the same way DevOps treats application source code.

 ## What is SchemaOps?

-SchemaOps applies the principles of DevOps — automation, reproducibility, version control, and pipeline-driven delivery — to the lifecycle of CIM schemas, profiles, and the artifacts derived from them.
+SchemaOps applies the principles of DevOps (automation, reproducibility, version control, and pipeline-driven delivery) to the lifecycle of CIM schemas, profiles, and the artifacts derived from them.

 With a SchemaOps pipeline you can:

 - Check in a Sparx EA project file (`.qea`) or a **CIMTool** project directory as the authoritative schema source
-- Trigger `cimtool-cli.jar` on commit or pull request — pointing it at the project directory — to regenerate all profile artifacts (XSD, JSON Schema, RDFS/OWL, AsciiDoc documentation fragments, PlantUML diagrams, and so on)
+- Trigger `cimtool-cli.jar` on commit or pull request, pointing it at the project directory, to regenerate all profile artifacts (XSD, JSON Schema, RDFS/OWL, AsciiDoc documentation fragments, PlantUML diagrams, and so on)
-- Feed those generated artifacts downstream to other tools — for example, invoke the Asciidoctor command-line toolchain to combine a master document with the generated fragments and produce a final HTML5 or PDF output, then deploy that output to a corporate intranet
+- Feed those generated artifacts downstream to other tools: for example, invoke the Asciidoctor command-line toolchain to combine a master document with the generated fragments and produce a final HTML5 or PDF output, then deploy that output to a corporate intranet
 - Or use `cimtool-cli.jar` to generate LinkML artifacts from **CIMTool** profiles, then pass those generated LinkML artifacts downstream to LinkML tooling to produce code, documentation, or further derivative artifacts

-Because `cimtool-cli.jar` runs on Linux, macOS, and Windows, you can integrate it with any CI/CD system — GitHub Actions, GitLab CI, Jenkins, Azure Pipelines, or any shell-based automation.
+Because `cimtool-cli.jar` runs on Linux, macOS, and Windows, you can integrate it with any CI/CD system: GitHub Actions, GitLab CI, Jenkins, Azure Pipelines, or any shell-based automation.

 ## Prerequisites